More Than “Just A Cleaning”!

 At our office your appointment starts with a health history update.
 Yes, your dentist needs to know your health history because your teeth are a part of your body!
 There are things we might do to your teeth that affect your body and there are things that happen in your body that might affect your teeth.
 For example, if you have a disease such as diabetes or heart disease you may be at greater risk of gum disease.
 If you have a weakened immune system, you will likely have a diminished ability to ward off infections and diseases.
 If you regularly use tobacco or are a heavy drinker, you are at greater risk of oral problems.
 Taking medications that result in dry mouth – a reduction in saliva production – puts you at higher risk of developing cavities.
-So please share your health issues and medications with your dentist.
+So please share your health issues and medications with your family dentist.

 Our dentists prescribe diagnostic X-rays and photos in order to assist with the physical examination of your teeth.
 X-rays can uncover problems before they start while photos can educate the patient on why treatment is necessary.